greenplum-db/gpdb-archive/gpdb-doc/markdown/admin_guide/query/topics/query-piv-opt-notes.html.md

 For information about the parameters, see the *Greenplum Database Reference Guide*.

 GPORCA generates minidumps to describe the optimization context for a given query.
 The minidump files are used by VMware support to analyze Greenplum Database issues.
 The information in the file is not in a format that can be easily used for debugging or troubleshooting.
-The minidump file is located under the master data directory and uses the following naming format:
+The minidump file is located under the coordinator data directory and uses the following naming format:

 `Minidump_date_time.mdp`